peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger ShiftRight(
         int numberBits);

  Returns an arbitrary-precision integer with the bits shifted to the right.
-For this operation, the arbitrary-precision integer is treated as a two's-complement form (see[
+For this operation, the arbitrary-precision integer is treated as a two's-complement form (see [
          &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md)).
-Thus, for negative values, the arbitrary-precision integer is ign-extended.
+      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ).
+Thus, for negative values, the arbitrary-precision integer is sign-extended.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>numberBits</i>: The number of bits to shift.
 Can be negative, in which case this is the same as shiftLeft with the absolute value of this parameter.